8) Provisions (other than employee benefits)

 19) Cash and cash equivalents

-20) Measurement of earnings before finance costs, depreciation and amortisation, exceptional items and tax (EBITDA)
+20) Measurement of earnings before finance costs, depreciation and amortization, exceptional items and tax (EBITDA)

 22) Investments in subsidiaries

-As on March 31, 2024, the Company has obtained interest bearing loan from SAMHI JV Business Hotels Private Limited (subsidiary company) amounting to ' 229.26 (March 31, 2023 - ' 1,028.47) including accrued interest of ' 6.39 (March 31,2023 - ' 124.93) which is repayable after 3 years from the date of first disbursement i.e. January 21,2022.
-During the current year, the loan period has been extended to 6 years from the date of first disbursement.
-The loan is obtained at interest rate of 11.50% p.a.
-(March 31, 2023 - 19.50% p.a.)
-The loan is obtained in Indian Rupees.
+(March 31, 2024 - ' 6.39) which is repayable after 3 years from the date of first disbursement i.e. 21 January 2022.
+During the previous year, the loan period was extended to 6 years from the date of first disbursement.
+The loan is carrying interest rate of 11.50% p.a.
+(March 31,2024 - 11.50% p.a.)
+The loan is obtained in Indian '.
 These loans were obtained from subsidiary company for meeting project expenses and business purpose requirements.

 (b) Fully compulsory convertible debentures (FCCDs) (unsecured)